vnprc/hashpool-website/content/articles/what-is-hashpool.md

 ### Minimum Withdrawal Threshold

 Because ecash is so darn efficient it doesn't have a minimum payment threshold.
 You can send a single satoshi to a brand new wallet just as easily as you can send a million sats.
 As long as the hashpool instance supports ecash payouts, there is no onboarding fee.
 This means that hashpools can efficiently serve even the smallest miners.
-BitAxe fans rejoice!
+Bitaxe fans rejoice!

 ### eHash